Title: Integrating Faith & Work: The Hurdles

 In fact, he would go on to clarify this when he said, “My food is to do the will of him who sent me and to finish his work” (John 4:34).
 Jesus was acutely aware that He was sent by His Father.
 He was on mission and never once wavered from the Father’s mission for Him.
 He was so enthralled with doing the will of His Father that doing so meant more to him than smashing some chocolate chip cookies and ice cream.
 Doing the will of the Father was tastier to Jesus than a Krispy Kreme donut and cup of coffee.

 Now, let’s apply this truth to carpentry.
 Jesus was both sent and called to the work of carpentry.
 The will of the Father was for him to work with wood.
 The call of the Father was to carpentry.
 That was his ministry.
 It wasn’t second best.
-Then, at the age of thirty, He was called by the Father to new and different work.
+Then, at the age of thirty, after no less than 17 years of living out his calling as a carpenter, He was called by the Father to new and different work.
 We would say he changed jobs, but to be clear, His ministry wasn’t beginning at thirty, rather it took on a new expression of the Father’s purpose and plan for his redemptive work in the world.

 Hurdle #3: Some Go, Some Send